 3. Eindhoven

-Popularly known as a design and technology hub, Eindhoven hosts events like the Dutch Design Week, showcasing innovation and creativity.
-With top-ranking schools like the Eindhoven University of Technology, and museums like the Van Abbemuseum, the city combines a strong academic environment with a vibrant cultural scene, making it an exciting place for international students to live and study.
+Known as a design and technology hub, Eindhoven hosts events like the Dutch Design Week, showcasing innovation and creativity.
+With institutions such as the Eindhoven University of Technology and museums like the Van Abbemuseum, the city combines a strong academic environment with a vibrant cultural scene, making it an exciting place for international students to live and study.

 Ways to Minimize Academic and Living Costs in the Netherlands